- Career Tracks

-The chemistry-biology major is an interdisciplinary program designed for students interested in the health sciences, molecular and cell biology, environmental disciplines such as toxicology, and any other field in which a good preparation in both chemistry and biology is needed.
-All chemistry-biology majors must take a basic core of courses in science and math.
-Beyond this basic core, they must elect a course of study that emphasizes either a molecular-biochemical or an environmental concentration.
-Students who elect the chemistry-biology major may not elect a major or minor in either chemistry or biology.
+This interdisciplinary program is designed for students interested in the health sciences, molecular and cell biology, environmental disciplines such as toxicology, and any other field in which a good preparation in both chemistry and biology is needed.

 Environmental emphasis: ENV 120; BIO 247 and two additional courses in

 biology including one of the following: BIO 314, 337, 338, 339 and 450.
 Two of the